 Here are a few easy tips to keep in mind that will help you make decorating the entry for Fall both functional and seasonal…

-As you’re decorating remember to choose a color palette for the entry based on the colors that are already found in your home.
+As you’re decorating, remember to choose a color palette for the entry based on the colors that are already found in your home.
 This will help keep things consistent with the way you actually live.
-We have mostly neutral tones in our home and have been adding bits of muted blues and greens for fall.

-If you have a designated place to put on your shoes like a bench, chair, or stool in the entry add texture with pillows, blankets or scarves.
-This is my all-time favorite plaid throw.
-We’ve used it as a dining table runner, on the porch, layered on the bed with other linens – literally it’s so versatile.
+If you have a designated place to put on your shoes like a bench, chair, or stool in the entry add texture with pillows, blankets, or scarves.

-I bought this wreath at Michaels too.
-Bringing in bits of nature from your yard or your local farmers market is an easy way to add color and seasonal elements to your entry space.
+Bringing in bits of nature from your yard, your local farmer’s market, or the craft stores is an easy way to add color and seasonal elements to your entry space.

 Finally, don’t forget the pumpkins!
 Pumpkins and gourds come in all different shapes and sizes.
 They’re relatively inexpensive and are always a fun way to jazz things up.

-Choose a vintage container like this old crate, a pretty urn, mop or champagne bucket or even a dough bowl filled with pumpkins would be awesome too.
+Choose a vintage container like an old crate, a pretty urn, mop or champagne bucket or even a dough bowl filled with pumpkins would be awesome too.

-Keep in mind loose pumpkins or seasonal plants may not be a great idea if you have curious pets or littles.
+Keep in mind, loose pumpkins or seasonal plants may not be a great idea.
+Especially, if you have curious pets or littles.

-You don’t have to “go all out” but it is fun to come home to a place that has a seasonal feel.
-Just take a few minutes to pull some of your favorite things together and then spend the rest of the time celebrating all that fall has to offer!
+So, take a few minutes to pull some of your favorite things together.
+Then spend the rest of the time celebrating all that Fall has to offer!